romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Until recently, these folds depicting the style of deformation in deep subduction settings (Ábalos _et al._, 2003) had been recognized in all the units of the Upper Allochthon (Azcárraga _et al._, 2002), except in the *Limo* and *Herbeira* massifs. *Limo* was initially described as structurally homogeneous (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, García Izquierdo _et al._, 2011) due to the strong alteration of most outcrops inland.
 However, good exposures of harzburgites were found in the NW cliffs revealing large-scale stacking of extremely elongated sheath folds (Puelles _et al._, 2012).
 Similar folds were then found affecting both peridotites and pyroxenites in the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), indicating that the massif underwent D<sub>1</sub> as an entity, and that formation of the main pyroxenites pre-date this deformation episode.

+> NOTE: mention the mechanical issues related to sheath folding from Sergio's comments.

 <img src="cabo-ortegal/fieldguide_figures/sheath-folds.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_sheath-folds**.
 Sheath folds affecting harzburgites near seal level at *Punta Robaliceira* (**a**) as well pyroxenites and dunites in the lower part of Herbeira cliffs **(b)**, as shown in the map of the *Herbeira* massif (**Fig_map-herbeira**).

-> NOTE: Mention the mechanical issues related to sheath folding from Sergio's comments.
+> NOTE: Add zoomed in view and detail of the oriented Chl.

 D<sub>1</sub> was coeval or rapidly followed by the peak of eclogite-facies metamorphism well documented in all the HP-HT units  (1.6-1.8 GPa for the pyroxenites and up to 2.2 GPa for the eclogites).
 In the ultramafic massifs, it corresponds to the appearance of Grt in massive websterites as well limited partial melting evidenced by rare cross-cutting pyroxenite veins (Peucat _et al._, 1990) and intrusive granite bodies (Santos _et al._, 1996).

 In addition, the ultramafic massifs have experienced high-temperature shear deformation D<sub>HT</sub> (Ábalos _et al._, 2003) at > 1000 °C which pre-dates D<sub>1</sub> (**Fig_P-T-t-paths**).
 It is recorded by A-type (Jung & Karato, 2001) lattice-preferred orientation (LPO) in Ol, as evidenced by early petrofabric studies (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, Girardeau _et al._, 1990) and confirmed by EBSD techniques applied to the *Limo* (Puelles _et al._, 2012) and *Herbeira* massifs (García-Izquierdo 2005, García-Izquierdo _et al._, 2011, Henry _et al._, 2017, Henry 2018).
 This deformation episode is responsible for a tectonic foliation parallel to the compositional layering as well isoclinal folding and boudinage, particularly outlined by pyroxenites (**Fig_HT-deformation**).

+> NOTE: Adjust this part based on Marco's comments on CPO.

 <img src="cabo-ortegal/fieldguide_figures/ht-deformation.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>